arturo-j-martinez-ii/tlens/README.md

 _*In Progress*_

-A Computer connected Wi-Fi to install the Ubuntu OS
+A Computer connected to Wi-Fi to install the Ubuntu OS

 A Keyboard and Mouse to use the Raspberry Pi 5 [wired/wireless, can be the same ones you used with your computer]